COVID-19 and pregnancy

 - Support persons may accompany the birthing mother to theatre, but must wear the supplied mask which may be an N95 and comply with all Barwon Health requests.

-- Children under the age of 16 are not permitted.
+- Children are permitted.

 Special Care Nursery